vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 Above command starts all required services in the background.

-Once vlayer devnet is up, run the example within the `vlayer` directory:
+Once the devnet is up, run the example within the `vlayer` directory:

 ```sh
 bun run prove:dev